-‘Extinction’: Feeding post-apocalyptic fear in Ben Young’s new sci-fi horror
+‘Extinction’: Post-apocalyptic fear in Ben Young’s new sci-fi horror

 Australia-based filmmaker Ben Young’s (Hounds of Love) sci-fi horror film Extinction dropped last year on Netflix.
 The genre-straddling director’s sophomore effort is a harrowing trek through a post-apocalyptic landscape decimated by an alien invasion, following Ant Man and the Wasp’s Michael Pena and True Blood’s Lizzy Caplan as parents in a near-future cityscape who are caught up in the cataclysm.